cilium/cilium/Documentation/operations/upgrade.rst

   changed their type from a string to a structured definition that decouples repository and tag.
 This improves the usage in offline environments.

+* Prometheus metrics for cilium-operator and clustermesh's kvstore are now enabled by default.
+  If you want to disable these prometheus metrics, set ``operator.prometheus.enabled=false`` and ``clustermesh.apiserver.metrics.etcd.enabled=false`` respectively.

 Added Metrics
 ~~~~~~~~~~~~~